The following info answers some of American Ingenuity’s most commonly asked Dome Plans FAQ – frequently asked questions.

 The topside exterior of the five panels of the cupola and the underside exterior of the eave are prefinished, while the topside and edges of the eave are stuccoed onsite.

 Cupolas are not necessary for ventilation and extra light.
 Domes do not need more light than conventional houses.
-If you build your dome without a cupola, we recommend installing a vent in an interior wall near the peak of your dome for ventilation.
-The electric fan vent has the added advantage of being easily controlled with a switch or timer.
+If you build your dome with or without a cupola, we recommend installing a vent in the top center of the dome and in all bathrooms, on stove and cloths dryer.
+The electric fan vent has the added advantage of being easily controlled with a switch or timer or humidistat.

 For an observatory on top of the dome, you would not need a cupola.
 The top or any part of the dome will easily support the weight of people.
 All that would be needed would be a railing around the top and some way to access the top of the dome, i.e. sculptured concrete steps.
 Click on Building Options to learn more.